DillonRawlins99/obsfucate-me/README.md

 ```

 ## Obsfucate Me
 One of the aforementioned ASCII control characters is [backspace](https://en.wikipedia.org/wiki/Backspace).
+Let's try writing the string 'I have a secret' and then backspacing for each character, such that when printed to the terminal, nothing seems to be printed.
 ```bash
 printf 'I have a secret\x08\x08\x08\x08\x08\x08\x08\x08\x08\x08\x08\x08\x08\x08\x08'
 ```